WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

 License Key is a special key that is required for migration to the Pro version of the WProofreader plugin.
 This key will be provided by WebSpellChecker after your purchase of a Pro license.
 Contact **info@webspellchecker.net** for more details.

-= Can WProofreader plugin check the entire website? = Here is the list of content types which can be checked by the plugin: content of pages, content of posts, tag descriptions, category descriptions, WooCommerce and WP eCommerce product descriptions, any Custom Post Type, Meta description fields of Yoast SEO plugin.
+= Can WProofreader plugin check the entire website? = The plugin doesn’t check the whole website at at time.
+It is enabled only when the content on your website is in editing mode.
+Here is the list of content types which can be checked by the plugin: content of pages, content of posts, tag descriptions, category descriptions, WooCommerce and WP eCommerce product descriptions, any Custom Post Type, Meta description fields of Yoast SEO plugin.

 = How can I enable the plugin in Custom Post Types? = You need to add a special 'wproofreader_add_cpt' filter in your function.php.